 3. Our first attempt at cutting down on meat was to only eat one meaty meal a day – for example, bacon sandwiches for breakfast meant we wouldn’t eat meat for the rest of the day.
 If we planned pepperoni pizza for dinner, we’d have a veggie lunch.
 It’s easy, really.

-4. What started out as a way to make our food shop cheaper actually turned into a conscious ethical decision – all our weekday meals are now veggie (vegan on a good day!) and we only let our carnivorous side out on weekends, or when we’re ordering in / buying out – if I’m splashing cash on food, you better believe I’m ordering what I damn well fancy!
+4. What started out as a way to make our food shop cheaper actually turned into a conscious ethical decision – all our weekday meals are now veggie (vegan on a good day!) and we only let our carnivorous side out on weekends, or when we’re ordering in / buying out.

 I really do try to make better choices.
 I try to buy cheese and tomato pizza instead of meat feast 🍕 order mixed bean instead of chilli con carne 🌶️ choose mushroom tagliatelle instead of lasagne 🍝.
-I’ve gone from eating ham sandwiches every lunchtime and barely considering meals that didn’t include chicken to eating meat twice, maybe three times, a week.
+I’ve gone from eating ham sandwiches every lunchtime to eating meat twice, maybe three times, a week.
 It’s not perfect – but it’s better!